Back to overview

 Qualifications

-Professional qualifications to become a solicitor, CILEX Lawyer or paralegal.
+Professional qualifications to become a paralegal, solicitor or CILEX Lawyer.
 Completing the solicitor apprenticeship also involves gaining a law degree.
-Apprentices must complete the new Solicitors Qualifying Exam (SQE) assessments to qualify as a solicitor.
+Apprentices must complete the Solicitors Qualifying Exam (SQE) to qualify as a solicitor.

 A university degree in one of hundreds of subjects that’s widely recognised.
-For law, a degree in any subject makes you eligible for the postgraduate professional courses and assessments you must complete to become a solicitor, barrister, CILEX Lawyer or paralegal.
+For law, a degree in any subject makes you eligible for the postgraduate professional courses and assessments you must complete to become a paralegal, solicitor, barrister or CILEX Lawyer.

 Cost

-None to the apprentice – the costs of apprenticeships are covered by the government and employers, while apprentices themselves are paid at least the apprentices’ National Minimum Wage during their apprenticeship.
+None to the apprentice – the costs of apprenticeships are covered by the government and employers, while apprentices themselves are paid at least the apprentices’ National Minimum Wage.
+After announcing funding cuts for level 7 apprenticeships, the government confirmed in May 2025 that funding will continue for level 7 apprenticeships for those aged 16 to 21.

 With tuition fees standing at more than £9,000 a year and living costs on top of that, many students leave university in tens of thousands of pounds’ worth of debt.